Figure53/F53OSC/docs/MODERNIZATION.md

 ### F53OSCSocket

-- `lastActivityDate` (atomic, readonly nullable NSDate *) — updated on every receive.
-Drives the UDP idle-flow sweep; also useful for callers that want to diagnose stuck connections.
+- `secondsSinceLastActivity` (readonly NSTimeInterval), backed by a lock-free atomic CFAbsoluteTime.
+Returns `-1.0` if no data has arrived yet, so callers can distinguish a newborn connection from a stale one.
+Drives the UDP idle-flow sweep, also useful for callers that want to diagnose stuck connections.

 ### F53OSCParser